Written by Ed Craig.

 larger than the max wire diam.
 When you purchase smaller tips than those recommended it's important to remember that

-with today's inconsistent weld wire quality the weld wire OD is frequently on
+with today's inconsistent weld wire quality, the weld wire OD is inconsistent and could be on

 the plus side.
-If robot operators or weld personnel manually run the wire through
+No contact tip should be put on a robot without the robot operators or weld personnel manually running the weld wire through

-the tip and it snags, the wire is too large or the tip is too small.
+the tip.
+If the wire and snags, the wire is too large or the tip is too small.
 If the wire

-tip bore is not the correct size, (check with drill gauge), change your contact tip manufacturer (many of these products are now made in China and the bore dimensions are often all over the place.
+tip bore is not the correct size, (check with drill gauge), change your contact tip manufacturer, Remember that many of the contact tips sold in North America are made in China and you will find that like most Chinese products, the tip bore dimensions are often all over the place.

 If the MIG wire OD is too big, change the wire manufacturer and for god's sake